kalarp/Analytics-in-Technical-Writing/docs/data protection.md

   >the data subject has given consent to the processing of his or her personal data for one or more specific purposes;

-* This means you can only track users after they have given valid consent.
+* You can only track users after they have given valid consent.
 Use a cookie consent banner that clearly explains data collection purposes (e.g. analytics, heatmaps) and allows users to opt in or out of each category separately.

 ### Privacy Policy